hjhhsy120/masorw/README.md

 offsets of each node (array of long long, the 1st is 0, 2nd is #neighbors of node 1, 3rd is sum of #neighbors of node 1&2, ..., length equals number of nodes),

-neighbors of each node (array of int32, length equals number of edges)
+neighbors of each node (array of int32, length of each array equals node degree, neighbors' ids in ascending order)

 ### Start points of auto regression